-Meaning and name origin
+Meaning and Name Origin

-Olivia \o-li-via\ as a girl's name is pronounced oh-LIV-ee-ah.
+Olivia \o-li-via\ as a girls' name is pronounced oh-LIV-ee-ah.
 It is of Latin origin, and the meaning of Olivia is "olive tree".
 Coined by Shakespeare as the name of a much-wooed aristocrat in his play "Twelfth Night" (1599).
 He may have derived the name from the olive plant, or as a feminine form of Oliver.
 Biblical: the olive tree is a symbol of fruitfulness, beauty, and dignity.
 Today, "extending an olive branch" traditionally signifies an offer of peace.
 Today, Olive is associated with Popeye's scrawny girlfriend, Olive Oyl.
 See also Olida.
 Singer Olivia Newton-John.

-Olivia is a very popular first name for females (#352 out of 4276, Top 8%) and a slightly less popular surname or last name for all people (#55143 out of 88799, Top 62%) (2000 U.S. Census).
+Olivia is a very prominent first name for women (#352 out of 4276, Top 8%) and a slightly less prominent last name for all people (#55143 out of 88799, Top 62%).
+(2000 U.S. Census)

 A suggested similar baby name is Olinia.
 This name tends to be less commonly used than Olivia.